scanny/python-pptx/doc/index.rst

 Status
 ======

-The current release is v0.2.2 dated March 25, 2013.
+The current release is v0.2.3 dated May 5, 2013.
 The library is under active development.
 The current release has the following basic capabilities:

 * Round-trip any Open XML presentation (.pptx file) including all its elements
 * Add slides
 * Populate text placeholders, for example to create a bullet slide
 * Add image to slide at arbitrary position and size
-* Add textbox to a slide
+* Add textbox to a slide; manipulate text font size and bold
-* Manipulate text font size and bold
+* Add table to a slide

 Additional capabilities are actively being developed and added on a release cadence of roughly once per month.
 If you find a feature you need that |pp|